By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 Pros: With the need to input

-, it can be clear about the type of find the command is trying to do.
-This is because without the/type
+/type, it can be clear about the type of find the command is trying to do.
+This is because without the/type, it is possible that users thought that the command is finding the wordempty. -

 Cons: It can be tedious for users to type